Nayan-Chaturvedi/ChaiAurCode/README.md

 - **hasOwnProperty():** To check the property exists in object or not
 - To check the different method available in object, use this trick
 - Go to browser console
-- ```javascript
+- ```JavaScript
   const obj1 = {1:"a",2:"b"} ➜ obj1 ➜ check all the methods in [prototype]

 <hr/>
 <br/>

-## Lecture 17: Objects Destrcuturing and JSON API
+## Lecture 17: Objects De-structuring and JSON API

-- Object destructuring is a syntactically sugar, means it only provide the syntax
+- Object DE-structuring is a syntactically sugar, means it only provide the syntax
-- Object destructuring helps in avaoiding the repeatability of the code
+- Object DE-structuring helps in avoiding the repeatability of the code
-- In Object destructuring, we are extracting the property from object
+- In Object DE-structuring, we are extracting the property from object
-- We can rename the destructure value using colon :
+- We can rename the DE-structure value using colon :
 - When we go to the restaurant and order something, the menu card is API Documentation
-- When we order 'Samosa', we should not worry how it is made, just we have cOnsume it, Somosa is created at the backend, same goes with API.
+- When we order 'Samosa', we should not worry how it is made, just we have consume it, Samosa is created at the backend, same goes with API.
 - JSON is almost written like object, but key, value pair are stored in string
         ```json
         {